ArdhaIrfan/react-todo-app/README.md

 # react-todo-app
-This is a collaboration work for building a To-do App using React
+This is a project for building a To-do App using React